mhdayasso/JavaScript-Projects/README.md

 - A final portfolio project using HTML, CSS, and JavaScript

-I will regularly push updates as I progress through the course. pt-Projects
+I will regularly push updates as I progress through the course.
-Projects and assignments from my JavaScript course.